Shake, Rattle & Roll XI: "Diablo"

-Claire (Maja Salvador), an unfaithful and troubled intern doctor, is assigned to treat a young girl with a deadly flu virus.
+Claire, an unfaithful and troubled intern doctor, is assigned to treat a young girl with a deadly flu virus.
 Upon entering the room, the girl mistreats Claire when she tries to treat her.
 Before leaving, the girl begs Claire that she needs a priest to cure her, but Claire doesn't believe her and assures her that she is sick.
 The girl angrily shouts at her and tells Claire that she has been possessed by a demon.
-The girl begins to attack Claire, but she attempts to escape and helplessly watches the girl fall out of the hospital to her death before the girl shifts her face to Claire's.
+The girl begins to attack Claire, but she escapes and watches the girl fall out the window to her death before the girl shifts her face to Claire's.

 Claire lived an unhappy life after her family were murdered by thieves, and now lives with her religious aunt Beth.
 Before she sleeps, she remembers her family and suffers a nightmare of the possessed girl.
-The next morning she began to act strangely, hearing mysterious voices and seeing ominous visions around her before she watches Ronnie (Mark Anthony Fernandez), Claire's former boyfriend who is now a priest, performing mass.
+The next morning she began to act strangely, hearing mysterious voices and seeing ominous visions around her before she watches Ronnie, Claire's former boyfriend who is now a priest, performing mass.
 She even tries to convince her boyfriend Jake about her story before she mistreats him.
-Later before Jake leaves, he accidentally bumps on a girl, but this turns out to be the possessed girl and she kills Jake.
+Later before Jake leaves, he accidentally bumps with what turns out to be the possessed girl who then kills Jake.

 Dr. Yulo visits Beth and discusses Claire's condition.
 Beth tells her about Claire's behavior and attitude; Dr. Yulo assures her that she was emotionally repressed.
-When Dr. Yulo enters her room and speaks to Claire about her behavior, she loses control of herself that she was possessed by a diablo (the Filipino word for a demon) and attacks Dr. Yulo, who escapes as Beth watches in horror.
+When Dr. Yulo enters her room and speaks to Claire about her behavior, she loses control of herself that she was possessed by a demon and attacks Dr. Yulo, who escapes as Beth watches in horror.
 Beth calls for Ronnie with Fr.
 Paul to have an exorcism for Claire but the entrance is blocked by a large mound of Catholic statues.

 Before arriving at the house, they are attacked by a possessed Claire but Fr.
 Paul manages to say the prayers before Claire collapses.
 Ronnie begins to exorcise the demon in Claire's body, but fails.
 The demonized Claire attacks Ronnie but he manages to save himself.
-The Diablo insults him about his relationship with Claire but Ronnie tells Claire to fight herself.
+The demon insults him about his relationship with Claire but Ronnie tells Claire to fight herself.
 Claire manages to save herself from the demon and begs Ronnie to save her.
-The Diablo begins to release from Claire until shards of wood and glass fly towards Ronnie, pinning him to the wall.
-The Diablo vanishes from Claire but Ronnie dies from his injuries as Claire mourns his death.
+The demon begins to release Claire until shards of wood and glass fly towards Ronnie, crucifying him to the wall.
+The demon vanishes from Claire but Ronnie dies from his injuries as Claire mourns.

-Claire becomes heartbroken and guilty after Ronnie is gone and thus she changes her life.
+Claire becomes heartbroken and guilty after Ronnie's death but changes her life.
 Later, Claire returns to work and begins treating a little girl.
 The little girl's father appears whom Claire saw Ronnie's deforming doppelganger in a vision as she screams.